Jamie Chaffey

 Jamie Lesley Chaffey is a member of the Australian Parliament for the Division of Parkes representing the National Party after winning the seat in the 2025 Australian federal election.
 He was mayor of Gunnedah.

 On 29 May 2025, he was appointed to the Ley shadow ministry as Shadow Assistant Minister for Agriculture and Shadow Assistant Minister for Resources.
+He continues to hold the roles in the Taylor shadow ministry.